cpbuckingham/True-Story/README.md

-# Clicker App
+# True Story

-An app that makes it easy to give feedback during a class.
+An app that makes it easy to get and give feedback during a retro, class, or presentation.

 ## Local Setup